The Red Lion PH is a Grade II listed building in the Newport local planning authority area, Wales. First listed on 1 August 1974. Church.

 Description

-Only the ground floor was seen at resurvey.
-This has been opened out into a modern bars and the planning and any historic features have been destroyed.
-The only remaining evidence for the possible original cross-passage is the position of the central chimney.
+During a recent survey, only the ground floor was examined, which has been modernized into a bar area, resulting in the loss of planning and any historic features.
+The only remaining evidence of the possible original cross-passage is the position of the central chimney.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.